The DNi Process™ is Enabling Technology:

 TECHNOLOGY DEVELOPMENT & TESTING

-The 1 tonne/day DNi Pilot Plant at CSIRO’s research centre in Perth, Western Australia has proven that the DNi Process™ is simple and safe to operate on a continuous basis, with metal recoveries and reagent recycling meeting and, in many cases, exceeding expectations.
+The 1 tonne/day DNP Demonstration Plant at CSIRO’s research centre in Perth, Western Australia has proven that the DNi Process™ is simple and safe to operate on a continuous basis, with metal recoveries and reagent recycling meeting and, in many cases, exceeding expectations.

 The DNi Process™ is protected by registered patents.

 This graph illustrates the leaching times for various hydrometallurgical nickel laterite processes.
 The data is all taken from publically available sources, and demonstrates the residence time differences between currently operating technologies and new processes in development.
 As can be seen, most of the technologies that utilise strong mineral acids (nitric, sulphuric, hydrochloric) in an agitated tank configuration all show reasonably similar leach residence times, although HPAL benefits from a shorter tail due to the higher pressure and temperature and PosNEP benefits from an ore pre-treatment (the time of which is not included here).
 Weaker acids obviously require longer leaching times, as do less ideal configurations like heap leaching.